Programme - day one 2024

 FUTURE ROADS DINNER

-The ticketed dinner will feature a three-course meal, great networking, entertainment and awards.
+The ticketed dinner will feature a three-course meal, great networking, entertainment, and awards.